-New management initiatives (2014/15)

-A Ministerial decision on allocating catch shares within the commercial sectors was made in June 2013 (trap - 66%, prawn trawl 33.8%, scallop trawl sector 0.2%).
-Approval was also given by the then Minister to develop a managed fishery management plan that would incorporate an Individual Transferable Quota system of entitlement to apply across all three commercial sectors in Shark Bay.
-The current Shark Bay Crab Interim Management Plan expires on 31 August 2016.
+New management initiatives (2014/15) Approval was given by the then Minister to develop a managed fishery management plan that would incorporate an Individual Transferable Quota system of entitlement to apply across all three commercial sectors in Shark Bay.
+The current Shark Bay Crab Interim Management Plan expires on 31 August 2015.
 The development of the new management plan is in progress with consultation regarding the key components of the legislation ongoing.
-It is envisaged that the new management plan will be implemented in 2015.
+It is envisaged that the new management plan will be implemented in November 2015.